any-docs/css/content/guides/grid_layout/named_grid_lines/index.md

 ## Naming lines when defining a grid

-You can assign some or all of the lines in your grid a name when you define your grid with the {{cssxref("grid-template-rows")}} and {{cssxref("grid-template-columns")}} properties.
+You can assign some or all of the lines in your grid a name when you define your grid with the `grid-template-rows` and `grid-template-columns` properties.
 To demonstrate, we'll use the basic layout created in the guide on [line-based placement](/guides/Grid_layout/Line-based_placement).
 This time, we'll create the grid using named lines.

 ```css hidden
 * {